Cleveland child abuse allegations scandal

-The Cleveland child abuse scandal is a wave of suspected child sexual abuse cases in 1987 in Cleveland, England, many of which were later discredited.
+The Cleveland child abuse allegations scandal is a wave of suspected child sexual abuse cases in 1987 in Cleveland, England, many of which were later discredited.

-In that year, a large number of child sexual abuse allegations followed the use of a new and controversial diagnostic test by paediatricians at the Middlesbrough Hospital.
+In that year, a large number of child sexual abuse allegations followed the use of a new and controversial diagnostic test by paediatricians at Middlesbrough General Hospital.
 A total of 121 children were removed from their parents as a result.
 In 1988, the Butler-Sloss Inquiry into the cases concluded that most of the diagnoses were incorrect; 94 of the children were subsequently returned and the two paediatricians involved were criticized.

 In 1991, the Children Act was implemented, in part as a result of the scandal and the ensuing report.

 In 1997, a controversial TV documentary suggested that the majority of the diagnoses were in fact correct, and that a number of the children had again been determined to be at risk of abuse.

 Background

 At this time, the administrative county of Cleveland, established in 1974 from parts of Yorkshire and County Durham in the Teesside area, included four main towns: Stockton-on-Tees, Hartlepool, Middlesbrough and Redcar.
 It ceased to exist in 1996.